- North Carolina Sports Betting Sites

-Online sports betting is illegal in North Carolina and will likely remain illegal until at least 2023 since a last-minute push will likely fail.
-Senate Bill 688 was rejected by the House by a narrow margin in late June 2022 after passing through three committees.
+Online sports betting is illegal in North Carolina and will likely remain illegal until at least 2023.
+Senate Bill 688 was rejected by the House by a single vote in late June 2022 after passing through three committees.
 Senate Bill 688 had already cleared the Senate, and SB 38 (a companion bill) was approved by the House.
 It appears that North Carolina sports betting will not be discussed again until the 2023 legislative session.

 When will Online Sports Betting be available in North Carolina?

 Legal sports online betting in North Carolina likely won't be a reality any time soon after the latest legislation failed in the House.
 Senate Bill 688, which previously passed through the Senate, failed in the House.
 Senate Bill 38 was approved by the House and would have needed Senate approval had SB 688 passed, since they were companion bills.
 The topic of legalizing North Carolina sports betting will likely have to wait until the 2023 session.

 Do I have to be a resident of North Carolina to wager on sports?

 Can I bet on college sports in North Carolina?

 College sports betting was originally going to be permitted in SB 688, however, an amendment was added to SB 38 to ban it once the House took up the bills (the Senate had already approved SB 688).
 This means that if the bill is passed in its current form, college sports betting in North Carolina will not be allowed.
 That is massive loss of revenue for a state that loves college basketball.